Where do I find COVID-19 case counts for Utah?

 Because the result of a COVID-19 test is protected health information, the community will not know the identity of someone who has a confirmed case of the virus.
 The results of all COVID-19 tests are sent first to state health officials who then inform the local health district, who work with the individual to investigate direct contacts and ensure they self-isolate to prevent the spread of the disease.
 USU officials rely on individuals who receive positive tests to inform the university so we can work with them to accommodate their needs, and the needs of their close contacts, during self-isolation.
-With limited testing at this time, we should all practice social distancing, avoid gathering in groups, and stay home and away from others if ill.
+If someone in the USU community tests positive for COVID-19, USU officials follow a protocol to protect others.

 I work with someone who went home sick.
 How do I know if they have COVID-19?

 Anyone who is ill has a right to privacy.
 If an individual tests positive for COVID-19, the local health department will work with them to identify direct contacts and determine who else must self-isolate as a precautionary measure.
 USU also has a protocol in place when there is contact with someone who may have COVID-19.